 The whole point of a channel trailer is to get people to subscribe, so don’t forget to ask them to with a quick “Please subscribe!” at the end of your video.
 You can—and should—also use YouTube annotations to add subscribe buttons throughout and at the end of your video.

-Once your video is created, you can learn how to add it to your YouTube channel on YouTube’s Help site.
+Once your video is created, you can learn how to add it to your YouTube channel on YouTube’s Help site, and check out our complete guide to YouTube marketing for a deeper dive.